electrode-io/react-native-electrode-bridge/README.md

 Electrode React Native Bridge
 -----------------------------

-This project is essentially a react native library, consisting of a JavaScript module and an associated Android Native Module and iOS Native module.
+This project is essentially a react native library, consisting of a JavaScript module and an associated Android and iOS Native modules.

 It is built on top of the react native built-in bridging constructs (to communicate between the react native JS side and Native side) and offers a clean bi-directional communication API, exposing methods to send events and/or requests from/to any side of the bridge (JS/Native).
 It offers more options and flexibility to communicate between the JS/Native side that is not offered out of the box by react native.
 Ultimately it can help with integrating react native applications into existing native code bases.